SS Volunteer Legion Flanders Uniform

 In addition, many Europeans at the time, including in Flanders, feared communist encroachment upon the continent, perceiving the Soviet Union to be an existential threat to European civilization that far outweighed Nazi Germany.
 Many thus saw Germany’s fight in the East as their own, believing it to be their patriotic duty to partake in a war that would determine the collective fate of Europe and Flanders alike.

-This resulted in many Flemings enlisting in the Schutzstaffel (SS), Wehrmacht and other German organizations, believing participating in this final victory would grant them political representation in the hypothesized, post-war National Socialist order, a contention no doubt also held by the original wearer of this uniform.
+This resulted in many Flemings enlisting in the Schutzstaffel (SS), Wehrmacht and other German organizations, believing participating in this final victory would grant them political representation in the hypothesized, post-war National Socialist order.
 It was thus that a Flemish Legion of idealists, political activists and adventurers formed around a cadre of German and Austrian officers, and were thrust into the maelstrom of the Eastern Front.

-Throughout their service, the Flemish legionnaires were commended by their German officers for being exceptionally reliable and tenacious, standing out amongst their Dutch and Walloon counterparts in the foreign SS.
-Schrijnen states that “The Flemings fought hard and proved themselves, even earning the recognition of the higher leaders of the Wehrmacht [and] continued to prove themselves to be not only loyal and formidable soldiers, but more importantly a tightly-knit group bound in camaraderie.”
-Meanwhile, Adolf Hitler himself is said to have stated of the Flemings that they “have indeed shown themselves on the Eastern Front to be more pro-German and more ruthless than the Dutch legionaries”.
+Throughout their service, the Flemish legionnaires would continue proving themselves to be “not only loyal and formidable soldiers, but more importantly a tightly-knit group bound in camaraderie”, according to Schrijnen.
+By the end of the fierce battles of 1943, they had earned a reputation amongst their German comrades who commended them for being exceptionally reliable and tenacious, standing out amongst their Dutch and Walloon counterparts in the foreign SS.
+Adolf Hitler himself is said to have stated of the Flemings that they “have indeed shown themselves on the Eastern Front to be more pro-German and more ruthless than the Dutch legionaries”.

-The Flemish Legion fought until the very end of the war, partaking in some of the Reich’s fiercest battles on the Eastern Front while enduring appalling casualties.
-With nowhere left to turn, the unit surrendered to the Red Army in Mecklenburg on May 8th, 1945.
+The unit underwent a final redesignation as the 27th SS Volunteer Grenadier Division Langemarck.
+By reviving the word Grenadier, the SS linked their modern infantry formations to the elite shock troops of Europe’s martial golden age.
+A Fleming wearing the title of “grenadier” could take pride in being part of an honored soldiering tradition that stretches back to the guards of Napoleon and Frederick the Great.
+The Flemish Grenadiers fought until the very end of the war, partaking in some of the most catastrophic battles on the Eastern Front while enduring appalling casualties.
+With nowhere left to turn, our heroes finally surrendered to the Red Army in Mecklenburg on May 8th, 1945.